Government officials, doctors among Ethiopian crash victims

 —Mohamed Hassan Ali confirmed that he had lost his sister and niece.

-Ali said Amina Ibrahim Odowaa, of Edmonton, and her 6-year-old daughter, Safiya, were on board the Ethiopian Airlines plane.
+Ali said his sister, Amina Ibrahim Odowaa, and her five-year-old daughter, Safiya, were on board the jet that went down six minutes after it took off from the Addis Ababa airport on the way to Nairobi, Kenya.

+"(She was) a very nice person, very outgoing, very friendly.
+Had a lot of friends," he said of his sister, who lived in Edmonton and was travelling to Kenya to visit with relatives.

 Ethiopia: 9 victims